HABS AND DRINKING WATER

 Can my children and pets play in the lake water if it is experiencing a harmful algal bloom?

 People, pets, and livestock should avoid contact with water that is discolored or has floating scum on the surface.
 If contact does occur, rinse the exposed skin thoroughly with clean water.

 Exposure to harmful algal blooms can be deadly for pets, especially if they drink water with harmful algal blooms or when they lick their fur after swimming in waters with harmful algal blooms.

 Pet owners should pay close attention to lake conditions if they are planning on letting pets swing in the lake during the late summer months.
 It’s better to be safe than sorry!

 What health effects can I expect to see if I was recreating in lake water experiencing a bloom?

-- Recreational exposures can occur while swimming, wading, fishing, or boating in areas with harmful algal blooms if this water is touched or swallowed, or when airborne droplets are inhaled.
+Recreational exposures can occur while swimming, wading, fishing, or boating in areas with harmful algal blooms if this water is touched or swallowed, or when airborne droplets are inhaled.
 Exposure to harmful algal blooms can cause diarrhea, nausea, or vomiting; skin, eye, or throat irritation; and allergic reactions or breathing difficulties.
-Seek medical attention if you experience these symptoms after exposure to harmful algal blooms.
+Please seek medical attention if you experience these symptoms after exposure to harmful algal blooms.

 Have any health problems been reported by people after recreating in water bodies experiencing harmful algal blooms?